bpsong/mailroom/README.md

 1. Go to "Packages" and find the package row/card.
 2. Click or tap the "QR Actions" dropdown.
-3. Choose "Download QR Code" to save `qr_code_{package_id}.png`, or choose "Print QR Code" to open the 2â€¯cm Ã—â€¯2â€¯cm sticker view in a new tab.
+3. Choose "Download QR Code" to save `qr_code_{package_id}.png`, or choose "Print QR Code" to open the 2 cm x 2 cm sticker view in a new tab.
 4. Use the browser's print dialog to send the sticker to a label printer, then affix it to the physical package.
 5. When a teammate scans the sticker, they'll be redirected through login (if needed) and land on that package's detail page for quick updates.

 #### Import Recipients (Admin)

-1. Navigate to "Recipients" â†’ "Import CSV"
+1. Navigate to "Recipients" -> "Import CSV"
 2. Upload CSV file with columns: employee_id, name, email, department
 3. Review validation report
 4. Confirm import

 #### Create User Account (Admin)

-1. Navigate to "Users" â†’ "Add User"
+1. Navigate to "Users" -> "Add User"
 2. Enter username, full name, and role
 3. Set initial password
 4. User must change password on first login